valgaze/publishidea/docs/patterns.md

 npm install speedybot
 ```

-See **[/new](./new.md)** for easy to follow instructions to go from zero to a bot you can extend and customize however you want
+See **[/new](./new.md)** for easy to follow instructions to go from zero to a bot you can extend and customize however you want.
+With SpeedyBot is all you need to focus on when building your bot is `bot.ts.` If you need to deploy it to a highly controlled server or a serverless function or any infra you want you just need to pop your `bot.ts` and you're good to go.

-## Send a simple message
+## Send a simple message from ascript

-This is not an interactive agent, but you can use SpeedyBot to send messages + cards:
+The pattern below is not an interactive agent, but you can use SpeedyBot in a script to send messages + cards:

 ```ts
 import { SpeedyBot } from "speedybot";